 Chiswick Toddlers’ World in St Paul’s hall, Pyrmont Road, W4 3NR.
 It opened way back in 1977, and promises a warm, supportive environment for children from one year up to ‘big school’.

-Strand on the Green Junior School on Brooks Lane takes pupils 7 to 11 and is rated “good” by Ofsted.
+Strand on the Green Junior School on Brooks Lane takes pupils 7 to 11.

 The school provides a safe and supportive learning environment and offers a range of clubs and activities.
 The school’s aim is to be ‘Spirited, Scholarly and Supportive’, with a determination to ‘make every Strandite an active member of their community’.